ibm-cloud-docs/power-iaas/global-replication-service.md

 The onboarded auxiliary volume is added to this volume group.
 The volume group that is created on the secondary location is associated with the volume group on the primary location.
 The volume group on the primary location contains the primary volume that is associated with the auxiliary volume.
 To verify the replication status between the two primary and the auxiliary volumes, compare the consistency group name of the volume group on both the locations.

-Use the [ibmcloud pi workspace](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-workspace) CLI command to set the value of the workspace to the service workspace where the auxiliary volumes are located.
+Use the [ibmcloud pi workspace](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-workspace) CLI command to set the value of the workspace to the service workspace in which the auxiliary volumes are located.
 For example, `ibmcloud pi ws target AUXILIARY_WS_CRN`.
 {: note}

 To onboard the auxiliary volume on the secondary site, use the following API or CLI commands: